 Although I am admitted in other states, I would only consider taking a case outside of Connecticut or New York (1) if it is a substantial case, (2) I am able to comply with whatever requirements of the state where the matter is to be litigated regarding out-of-state attorneys to practice there, and (3) there is a reason why it might make sense for you to hire an attorney who is relatively far away rather than an attorney who is closer.
 If you believe there is some exceptional circumstance that would merit my involvement outside of the areas I normally practice, you may contact me and we can discuss this.

 What kinds of cases do you take?

-I can handle legal malpractice cases, fee disputes, and cases involving ethical violations of attorneys, from simple cases (which are rare) to legal malpractice cases involving hundreds of thousands of documents, and multiple plaintiffs or defendants.
+I can handle legal malpractice litigation and appeals, fee disputes, and cases involving ethical violations of attorneys, from simple cases (which are rare) to legal malpractice cases involving hundreds of thousands of document pages, and multiple plaintiffs or defendants.